marksailes/snapstart-priming-guide/README.md

 - [ ] Possible side effects of priming
 - [ ] DNS
 - [ ] Recreating connections vs waiting for retry logic
+- [ ] Full project examples which can be deployed